IMarkoMC/Tokens/README.md

 All bots and owners are added to a global blacklist.

-Do you have any issue with me nuking your fake verification bot token/stolen accounts and publishing your discord username, discriminator and id?
+Do you have any issue with me nuking your fake verification bot/stolen accounts token(s) and publishing your discord username, discriminator and id?
 Cry harder, you can complain all you want i won't stop.